 What are the start-up costs likely to be?

-Start-up costs will vary, but for essential items like bedding, crockery etc., £150 would be an average cost.
+Start-up costs will vary, but for essential items like bedding, cutlery, crockery, kitchen utensils etc., £150 would be an average cost.

 When do I pay the rent?

 The rent payment schedule varies depending upon which hall you book, so it is important for you to consider this before choosing your hall.
-With some contracts you will not be required to make the first rent instalment until after you enrol and have received your first loan payment.
-However, for a lot of halls this instalment is required before you move into your accommodation and therefore also before you receive your student loan.
+For DMU managed halls contracts you will not be required to make the first rent instalment until after you enroll and have received your first loan payment.
+For the privately owned nominated halls this instalment is required before you move into your accommodation and therefore also before you receive your student loan.
 This first payment can be for up to 50% of your total annual rent.

 The amount due and the instalment options available depend on which hall you select and the type of guarantor you have.
 In some cases you may be required to pay the full rental amount for the entire contracted period if you do not have a suitable guarantor.
-The first rent payment due is in addition to the booking fee and any deposits required by your chosen hall.
+The first rent payment due is in addition to the booking payment.

-The halls that I would like to choose want the first rent installment before I get my exam results, do I have to pay it on that date?
+The halls that I would like to choose want the first rent instalment before I get my exam results, do I have to pay it on that date?

 Are halls mixed or single sex?

 Most of our flats are single gender occupancy although the floor or block that you live in could quite likely be mixed gender.
 There are flats available that are mixed and it will be clear which type of flat you are booking when you book with the online system.
 In some rare cases we may need to make a flat single/mixed gender for operational reasons, but if this applies to your booking you will be notified by email.